-"Investment Funding and Local Control for Workforce Development" will continue to be a Priority Issue for the City in 2017.
+"Investment Funding and Local Control for Workforce Development" will continue to be a Priority Issue for the City in 2018.
 Financial resources from federal and state governments for workforce development, education and training programs are critical to effectively preparing the workforce for the changing demands and churn of the Silicon Valley technology-driven economy as new industries replace the obsolete.
-NOVA is ranked the 2nd highest in the state for the numbers of individuals who have been laid off through the official WARN (Worker Adjustment and Retraining Notification) notices, impacting 5,967 this past year, up from 3,411 affected the previous year.
+This past year, NOVA was ranked No. 1 in the state for the numbers of individuals who have been laid off through the official WARN (Worker Adjustment and Retraining Notification) notices impacting 6,584, up from 5,967 affected the previous year.
 Even in an economic recovery, workers are being left further behind without the skills to compete in today's demanding market place.
-In California, 26.8 percent of the unemployed are considered long-term unemployed, specifically, out of work for 27+ weeks, which is above the national share of 24.9 percent.
+In California, 24.8 percent of the unemployed are considered long-term unemployed, specifically, out of work for 27+ weeks.
 These workers, who may face barriers to employment, require job-driven retraining and support services for the skilled employment that the new and emerging industries will bring.
 The implementation of the federal Workforce Innovation and Opportunity Act (WIOA) will offer new opportunities, as well as threats to the local workforce development system.
 WIOA will not ensure any additional resources to serve the continued high demand from customers.
 Local government's authority and control over local/regional planning, one-stop procurement and how best to allocate these limited resources may also be diminished.
-Given the current climate at the state and federal levels and uncertainty following the election, funding for and local control of workforce development is vulnerable in 2017 and could potentially threaten the sustainability of these local and essential programs and the economic prosperity of this community.
+Given the current climate at the state and federal levels and uncertainty with the current Congressional priorities, funding for and local control of workforce development is vulnerable in 2018 and could potentially threaten the sustainability of these local and essential programs and the economic prosperity of this community.

-The City department will continue to apply for state and federal grants to address customer need and achieved success in 2016 with several grant awards from the State for an advanced transportation project, Slingshot initiative, and several Workforce Accelerator projects and from the U.S. Department of Labor a National Dislocated Worker grant.
-In addition, over the years, the department has received support from the private sector.
+The City department will continue to apply for private, state and federal grants to address customer need and achieved success in 2017 with grant awards from Google.org for a career pipeline initiative, from LinkedIn for the youth program, and from the State for the Slingshot initiative, advanced transportation apprenticeships and energy management system for electric transit buses projects, workforce development for flood relief and Workforce Accelerator projects.
 The City will track and take positions on federal and state proposals that will impact the education and training of the local community's workforce and local elected official's authority over the local workforce development system.
 This is in alignment with Council Policy 5.0 Long-term Advocacy Positions - Socio-Economic, Section 5.2 - Economy and Employment and Section 5.3 - Education and Training.